 Q. Can I incorporate previous graduate work into the Ph.D. program offered at Columbia?

 A. It is likely that some graduate-level courses in political science or a closely related discipline completed elsewhere can be offered in fulfillment of Columbia requirements, e.g., toward "research tools" requirements or quantitative methods requirements.
 Depending on what courses have been completed and the grades received, there might also be one or two additional courses that can count toward requirements.
 However, the department's main requirement is to pass the Ph.D. comprehensive examinations, which must be done after four semesters of coursework, and courses at another institution will probably be helpful to some degree in passing these.
 Overall, however, it is not likely that previous coursework will shorten the time that it takes to prepare for the comprehensive exams.

 Q. Are there fellowships and teaching assistantships available?

-A. The department's current practice is to admit only those students whom it can fund completely, and to make a guaranteed multi-year commitment of four or five years to each admitted student.
-(Students admitted with advanced standing are funded for four years; all others are funded for five years).
+A. The department's current practice is to admit only those students whom it can fund completely, and to make a guaranteed multi-year commitment of five years to each admitted student.
 In other words, an admission offer is a fellowship offer.
-All students in years one through five of the program receive fellowships, as do some students in years six and seven.
-Most fellowships include a teaching obligation beginning after the first year.
+All students in years one through five of the program receive fellowships.
+Students who are available to serve as teaching assistants in years six and seven may receive teaching fellowships, contingent upon the department's need for additional teaching assistants in a given semester after all students in years 2 through 5 are placed.
+In general, fellowships include a teaching obligation beginning after the first year.
 There are no separate teaching assistantships; the teaching assistantship program is incorporated into the fellowship program.
 See fellowship information for doctoral students here.